 This procedure concerns the following scenarios:

-1. UE initial registration with the network.
+1. UE initial registration with the network including a UE Policy Container, based on local configuration or UE Policy Association indication received from UDM.

 2. The AMF relocation with PCF change in handover procedure and registration procedure.

 3. UE registration with 5GS when the UE moves from EPS to 5GS and there is no existing UE Policy Association between AMF and PCF for this UE.

+4. A change of the value of the UE Policy Association indication received from UDM or the local configuration that determines whether a UE Policy Association is established.

 In Non-roaming case, the H-PCF may interact with the CHF in HPLMN to make a decision about UE Policies based on spending limits.